Writing fantasy stories

 - Approaches to world-building in fantasy stories.

-- Approaches to characterization in fantasy stories.
+- Approaches to characterisation in fantasy stories.

 - Approaches to structure and language in fantasy stories.